William Inboden

 William Charles Inboden III (born November 7, 1972) is an American academic, writer, and former White House staffer.
-Inboden is the executive director and William Powers, Jr. Chair of the Clements Center for National Security at the University of Texas at Austin.
+Inboden is currently the executive vice president and provost of the University of Texas at Austin and the William Powers Jr. Chair of the Clements Center for National Security at the University of Texas at Austin.
 He also serves as an associate professor of public affairs at the LBJ School of Public Affairs and Distinguished Scholar at the Robert S. Strauss Center for International Security and Law, as well as a Senior Fellow at the Trinity Forum.
+On June 12, 2023, Inboden was hired by the University of Florida as the director of the Hamilton Center before returning to UT Austin in August 2025 to serve as the university's chief academic officer.
 He is married to Dr. Rana Siu Inboden.

 Education

 Will Inboden graduated with an A.B. in history from Stanford University in 1994.
 During his time at Stanford, Inboden studied abroad at Oxford University's Magdalen College.

 After graduation, Inboden worked as a staff member in both the United States Senate and the House of Representatives in the offices of Sam Nunn (D-GA) and Tom DeLay (R-TX).
 During his time in Congress, Inboden was one of the original "visionaries" of the International Religious Freedom Act of 1998, which obligates Congress and the president "to take into account the various issues of religious freedom while developing the country's foreign policy."

 In 1998, Inboden moved to New Haven to pursue a Ph.D. in history at Yale University.
 During his time at Yale, Inboden was a Civitas Fellow at the American Enterprise Institute in Washington, D.C., from 2001 to 2002.
 Inboden received his Ph.D. degree in history from Yale University in 2003.
 His dissertation was entitled "The Soul of American Diplomacy: Religion and Foreign Policy, 1945–1960."